 If you know you have existing joint issues, try some low impact workouts to avoid putting extra pressure on your knees, ankles, hips and lower back.
 Swimming, elliptical, cycling and light to moderate weight resistance training are all great options to get your heart rate up while keeping the impact on your joints low.

 Don’t skip your rest days!
 While exercising, your muscle fibers develop small tears.
 We see these tears most frequently with resistance training or lifting weights, and it’s perfectly normal.
 The breaking and rebuilding of these muscle tissues help you to build and develop muscle tone.
 However, your body needs time to repair these tears between workouts.
 Planning rest days in your fitness routine and allowing for adequate sleep allows your muscles, nerves, bones and connective tissues the time they need to rebuild to carry you through your next workout.

 Daily intense workouts can easily result in injury.
 While everyone should try to engage in some form of light exercise every day, it is important to listen to your body and limit strenuous or heavy exercise days to three to five per week depending on your tolerance.

 If you feel like you are struggling with a certain workout or noticing pain in a specific area, speak to your doctor or work with a licensed athletic trainer or physical therapist to help you identify and to modify your movements, which may be causing you undue pain.

-Overall, being mindful of your body’s specific needs and limitations can not only help you avoid injury but will also help you to get a more complete and productive work out to meet your new fitness goals.
-Always speak to your physician before beginning a new diet or exercise routine, especially if you have pre-existing medical concerns.
+The bottom line?
+Always speak to your physician before beginning a new diet or exercise routine, especially if you have preexisting medical concerns.
 Then, have fun and get healthy in the new year!